Rancho Cordova, California: Gold Rush era

 The agricultural heritage of Rancho Cordova fell onto hard times in the 1930s and 1940s.
 Along with Joseph Routier's nationally recognized produce, wine from Roland Federspiel's Cordova Vineyards had been served at White House table during the Teddy Roosevelt presidency.
 Unfortunately, northern California went through a lengthy period of drought.
 Making things worse, the State Legislature raised property tax rates, setting values at "the highest and best use" as opposed to the actual use of the land.
 It became more and more difficult for farmers to keep their land in production.

 Many young men returning from World War II were looking for places to settle down, find a job, buy a home, and raise their families.
 Roland Federspiel formed a partnership with Glenn Ahlstrom and a contractor named Jacobsen to build homes on land that had previously been vineyards.
 Up until that point after the War, there had not been any production housing in the United States.
 Homes had been constructed individually or in small numbers.

 Construction began at the intersection of Folsom Boulevard and Zinfandel Drive.
 The first three homes on the west side of the street were the model homes.
 Duplexes on the opposite corners originally housed the sales office and post office, then the first office of Rancho Cordova Grapevine-Independent.

-Federspiel had chosen the name Cordova Vineyards with a nod to the Cordoba Region in Spain, and wanted to preserve the Cordova name.
+Federspiel had chosen the name Cordova Vineyards with a nod to the Córdoba region of Spain, and wanted to preserve the Cordova name.
 Glenn Ahlstrom drove down to San Francisco in his old woodie station wagon and physically brought back the first ‘post box’.
 The US Postal Service agreed to let them use the name Rancho Cordova as it was just the right size to fit around the circle of the old postal franking stamp.
 They named the streets for wine grapes.
 It is a treat to find some of those old grapes coming back into production again, with wines like Malbec and Barbera.
 In recognition of that heritage, Elliott Homes named all of the streets in the Villages of Zinfandel at Stonecreek for wineries around the world when they began to build at the south end of Zinfandel in 2000.

 The community grew, and Folsom Boulevard began to fill in with commercial enterprise.
 Early structures included the Cordova Village Shopping Center and George E. Johnson's Cordova Inn.

 There were attempts to incorporate Rancho Cordova in 1961 and in 1978.
 The 1978 effort was kept alive over the next 20 years, finally getting on the ballot in November 2002.
 It passed with a record 77% of voters in support, a record that still stands today.
+Rancho Cordova officially became a city on July 1, 2003.

 On February 16, 2000, Emery Worldwide Flight 17 crashed in Rancho Cordova.
 All three crew members, the only occupants of the aircraft, were killed.